xmnr0x23/fusionmatrix/README.md

 - `matrixfromarray.fuse`: Fuse to create a matrix from an array stored as JSON string.
 - `matrixinvert.fuse`: Fuse to invert a matrix.
 - `matrixmultiply.fuse`: Fuse to multiply two matrices.
+- `matrixslice.fuse`: Fuse to slice a matrix.
 - `matrixtranspose.fuse`: Fuse to transpose a matrix.
 - `readmatrix.fuse`: Fuse to read a matrix from metadata of an image.
-- `writematrix.fuse`: Fuse to write a matrix to metadata of an image.
+- `writematrix.fuse`: Fuse to write a matrix to metadata of an image

 **Modules/Lua**